 How does straight-line depreciation work?

 Straight-line depreciation is the simplest method for calculating depreciation.
-With this method, the loss in value of the asset is spread evenly over its useful life.
+With this method, the loss in value of the asset is distributed evenly over its useful life.
 To calculate straight-line depreciation, you need to know the acquisition cost of the asset, its useful life, and its residual value.

-An example of calculating straight-line depreciation is a company that acquires a vehicle for 20,000 euros and has a useful life of 5 years.
+An example of calculating straight-line depreciation is a company that purchases a vehicle for 20,000 euros and has a useful life of 5 years.
 The residual value of the vehicle after 5 years is estimated at 5,000 euros.
 To calculate the annual depreciation, simply subtract the residual value from the acquisition cost and divide the result by the useful life.

 What is declining-balance depreciation?

-An example of calculating declining balance depreciation is a company that acquires a machine for 50,000 euros and has a useful life of 5 years.
+An example of calculating declining balance depreciation is a company that purchases a machine for 50,000 euros and has a useful life of 5 years.
 The declining balance depreciation rate is 20%.
-To calculate the annual depreciation, you simply multiply the acquisition cost by the declining balance depreciation rate and divide the result by the useful life.
+To calculate the annual depreciation, simply multiply the acquisition cost by the declining balance depreciation rate and divide the result by the useful life.

 How to calculate depreciation?